-On the other hand, a2012 study of 95 pregnant women in Turkey indicated that the combination of massage with almond oil had positive results in reducing the development of stretch marks.
+On the other hand, a of 95 pregnant women in Turkey indicated that the combination of massage with almond oil had positive results in reducing the development of stretch marks.

 Researchers are unsure whether the positive effects of massaging with oil are due to the oil or the massage.